sam-notte/notte/README.md

 🌌 Use Notte as a backend environment for a web-based LLM agent.
 In this example, you integrate your own LLM policy, manage the interaction flow, handle errors, and define rewards, all while letting Notte handle webpages parsing/understanding and browser interactions.

-# Main features

-- **Web Driver Support:** Compatible with any web driver.
-Defaults to Playwright.
-- **LLM Integration:** Use any LLM as a policy engine with quick prompt tuning.
-- **Multi-Step Actions**: Navigate and act across multiple steps.
-- **Extensible:** Simple to integrate and customize.

 # API services

 We offer managed cloud browser sessions with the following premium add-ons: